sergoh/devlo-blog/content/automation/install-pyenv-with-ansible.md

 ## Introduction

 Pyenv is a tool for managing multiple versions of Python on your local machine.
-By the end of this tutortial, you will have Pyenv installed on Ubuntu using the [staticdev/ansible-role-pyenv](https://github.com/staticdev/ansible-role-pyenv) Ansible Role.
+By the end of this turtorial, you will understand how you can use [staticdev/ansible-role-pyenv](https://github.com/staticdev/ansible-role-pyenv) Ansible Role.

 ### Install Ansible Role